-Entitled to incentive Type of incentive Activity inventivized Comment Corporate executive team Monetary reward The executive team is evaluated based on the achievement of corporate objectives and goals, which includes regulatory compliance.
-These objectives are endorsed by the Board and reported externally through annual reports and our Sustainability Report.
+Entitled to incentive Type of incentive Activity inventivized Comment Corporate executive team Monetary reward The executive team is evaluated based on the achievement of objectives and goals, which includes GHG emissions intensity targets and corporate improvement initiatives.
+These objectives are endorsed by the Board and reported externally through annual reports and our ESG Report.
+In 2020, we incorporated our GHG emissions intensity reduction target into our short-term incentive plan scorecard.
+This compensation applies to all employees.
 All employees Monetary reward In all jurisdictions where Baytex operates, there are emission regulations and/or targets.
-Our annual performance assessment for all employees incorporates compliance or adherence to these regulations and targets.
-In 2019, Baytex set its first ever emissions intensity reduction target.
-Emissions intensity is a key performance metric in the organization.
+Our annual performance assessment for employees incorporates compliance or adherence to these regulations and targets.
+In 2020, we incorporated our GHG emissions intensity target into our short-term incentive plan scorecard.
+This compensation applies to all employees.